UMAprotocol/UMIPs/UMIPs/umip-170.md

 This construction sacrifices assurances of determinism in favor of greater price identifier flexibility.
-This places the burden of correct construction on claims being asserted, but, in return, allows for quicker and easier development without needing to pass through UMA governance for each additional application that builds on top of Optimistic Asserter contract.
+This places the burden of correct construction on claims being asserted, but, in return, allows for quicker and easier development without needing to pass through UMA governance for each additional application that builds on top of Optimistic Oracle V3 contract.

 # Implementation

-1. Voters should identify the Optimistic Asserter contract that was used to make and dispute the assertion.
-This can be done by calling `getImplementationAddress` on the `Finder` contract with the `OptimisticAsserter` identifier encoded as `bytes32` at the time of DVM request.
+1. Voters should identify the Optimistic Oracle V3 contract that was used to make and dispute the assertion.
+This can be done by calling `getImplementationAddress` on the `Finder` contract with the `OptimisticOracleV3` identifier encoded as `bytes32` at the time of DVM request.
 The address of the `Finder` contract depends on the network where the dispute was raised and is available in the `networks` directory of the UMA [protocol repository](https://github.com/UMAprotocol/protocol/tree/master/packages/core/networks).
 2. Voters should decode the ancillary data of the request and determine its `assertionId` parameter.
-3. Voters should search the `AssertionMade` event emitted by the Optimistic Asserter contract from Step 1 for an assertion with the matching `assertionId` parameter from Step 2.
+3. Voters should search the `AssertionMade` event emitted by the Optimistic Oracle V3 contract from Step 1 for an assertion with the matching `assertionId` parameter from Step 2.
 Take a note of the timestamp of this event and its `claim` parameter, as well as any other relevant fields needed to resolve the dispute.
 4. Voters should attempt to decode the `claim` parameter from Step 3 as UTF-8 string.
 If the decoding fails, the claim